Serene-Arc/bulk-downloader-for-reddit/docs/INTERPRET_FROM_SOURCE.md

-# Compiling from source code
+# Interpret from source code
 ## Requirements
 ### Python 3 Interpreter
 - This program is designed to work best on **Python 3.6.5** and this version of Python 3 is suggested.
 See if it is already installed, [here](#finding-the-correct-keyword-for-python).